Overview of Oklahoma Mortgages

 Oklahoma Mortgage Taxes

 Oklahoma charges taxes on real estate transfers.
-The Deed stamp tax in Oklahoma is $0.75/$500, or 0.15%.
-The mortgage registration tax is $0.02-$0.10/$100 depending on the term of the mortgage.
+The deed stamp tax in Oklahoma is $0.75 per $500, or 0.15%.
+The mortgage registration tax is 2 cents to 10 cents per $100, depending on the term of the mortgage.
 The seller typically covers this fee in Oklahoma.

 Oklahoma Mortgage Refinance

-If you don’t qualify for HARP or a similar program, you still have options.
+If you don’t qualify for these, you still have options.
 You can work with the lender who issued your current mortgage to come up with a new plan that works better for your particular situation.
-On the other hand, you are not obligated to work with this lender, meaning that you are free to look around and compare rates from other lenders to find a solution you are comfortable with.
+On the other hand, you are not obligated to work with this lender, meaning that you are free to look around and compare rates from other refinance lenders to find a solution you are comfortable with.